RELIGIOUS BUT

-church faithfully.
+faithfully.
 I was baptized by immersion when I was 12.
-I
+I made

-made straight A's and was active in school organizations.
-I could quote
+straight A's and was active in school organizations.
+I could quote many

-many Bible passages.
-As a college student at U.C.L.A. in 1968, I became
+Bible passages.
+As a college student at UCLA in 1968, I became involved in

-involved in campus Christian groups.
-I later attended a Bible college
+campus Christian groups.
+I later attended Bible college and served as

-and served as a missionary.
-I then began teaching in a Christian school
+a missionary.
+Then I began teaching in a Christian school and playing the

-and playing the piano for various churches.
-However, there was one
+piano for various churches.
+However, there was one problem -

 How could this be?

-were things like drinking, dancing, smoking and playing cards.
-I did
+things like drinking, dancing, smoking and playing cards.
+I did not

-not know anything about having a loving, personal relationship with
+know anything about having a loving, personal relationship with God

 freshman, I heard the words "God loves you" for the first time while